Rajpratik71/opscode-summit-2013-wiki/Tuesday-Azure-1030.md

 OpenStack.
 Hellish to install OpenStack.
 Gear still in boxes nothing was going on.

-Crowbar focused on bringing up near gear
+Crowbar focused on bringing up new gear - so you don't f*ck it up and have to go back into the datacenter

 Straight DHCPD, no cobbler

-Crowbar 1
+Crowbar 1 - being demoed now

 Crowbar 2 - more sophisticated state model